Sugar Free Black Forest Cake

 Day One:

-- Put the Sukrin:1 or Sukrin Monk, olive oil and eggs in the bowl of your stand mixer and beat until it is pale yellow and slightly thickened.
+6. Put the Sukrin Monk, olive oil and eggs in the bowl of your stand mixer and beat until it is pale yellow and slightly thickened.

 Day Two: